Hither1/iclr2026_blogpost/_posts/2026-04-27-mechanistic.md

 #   - make sure that TOC names match the actual section names
-#     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
   - name: